 This policy is intended to provide Board members with standards for acceptable use of NDE computer equipment, Internet access and electronic mail.
 These standards apply to Board member use of NDE computer equipment, Internet access and electronic mail.

 NDE computer equipment, Internet access and electronic mail are public resources.
 These public resources are provided to NDE Board members for the conduct of state business.
 In addition, the NDE computer or phone equipment, Internet access, electronic mail, or the state telecommunications system may be used by Board members for email, text messaging, a local call, or long-distance calls to a child at home, a teacher, a doctor, a day care center, a baby-sitter, a family member or any other person to inform him or her of unexpected schedule changes, and for other essential personal business while they are engaged in state business away from home.
 Subject to the standards listed below, use of the NDE computer equipment, Internet access, electronic mail, and phone use for essential personal business shall be kept to a minimum and shall not interfere with the conduct of state business.
 Board members shall be responsible for payment or reimbursement of charges, if any, that directly result from such communication.

-- To communicate with NDE internal and external customers and staff, including other state agencies, units of government, citizens, advisory committees or professional associations related to the Board member’s duties and responsibilities.
+- To communicate with NDE internal and external customers and staff, including the following, when related to the Board member’s duties and responsibilities: other state agencies, units of government, citizens, advisory committees or professional associations.

 - To access databases or files for purposes of work-related reference or research material.